EclecticTaco/pazaak/pazaak/README.md

 * ~~Seperate and group Bot vs Player components~~
 * Combine BotHand and PlayerHand components
 * Refacor the handlePlayCard func
+* Only pass the card object to card components

 ## Stretch Goals